achyutha11/ReflCtrl/README.md

 # ReflCtrl: Controlling LLM Reflection via Representation Engineering
 This is the official repository for [ReflCtrl: Controlling LLM Reflection via Representation Engineering](https://openreview.net/forum?id=ungnJ4O0AD).
-We will release the full codes soon.
 For more information, please check out the [project website](https://lilywenglab.github.io/ReflCtrl/).
 ## Overview
 In this work, we study the self-reflection behavior of Large Reasoning Models (LRMs) from the perspective of representation engineering.
 We segment model’s reasoning into steps, identify the steps corresponding